foundryvtt-starfinder/foundryvtt-starfinder/CONTRIBUTING.md

 4. Make the changes you want to make, details, modifiers, etc.
 5. Right-clicking the item in the Items sidebar tab and select Export Data.
 6. Save the JSON file into the appropriate compendium subfolder.
+7. Open the exported JSON file in a text editor of your choice, and do some clean-up.
+    1. Revert the ID field, set it to the old value.
+    2. Remove the permission field, if it is there.
+    3. Remove the sort field, if it is there.
+    4. Remove the exportSource section from the flags field, if it is there.
-7. Update the compendium pack files, by running the following command: `npm run cook`
+8. Update the compendium pack files, by running the following command: `npm run cook`
-8. Run `npm run build` or `npm run build:watch` as usual to compile and copy the files so you can test it in Foundry.
+8. Restart Foundry.
-9. Check in Foundry if the compendium is updated properly.
+10. Check in Foundry if the compendium is updated properly.
-10. Submit pull request if everything's great. :-)
+11. Submit pull request if everything's great. :-)

 Alternatively, you can make edits directly to the json files and save the file, and then continue the workflow from step 7.